yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-troubleshoot.md

 #### VPC status is Failed

-If you are unable to successfully create the VPC, check that the CIDR range does not overlap with another VPC.
+If you are unable to successfully create the VPC, contact Yugabyte Support.

 #### Peering connection status is Pending

-A peering connection status of Pending indicates that you need to configure your cloud provider to accept the connection.
+A peering connection status of _Pending_ indicates that you need to configure your cloud provider to accept the connection.
 Refer to [Configure the connection in your cloud provider](#configure-the-connection-in-your-cloud-provider).

 #### Peering connection status is Expired

 AWS only.
-Expired indicates the peering request was not accepted.
+The peering request was not accepted.
 Retry the peering request.

 #### Peering connection status is Failed

-Check your cloud provider settings to ensure you have entered the correct details for your peering connection.
+Select the peering request to display the Peering Details sheet and check the Peered VPC Details to ensure you entered the correct details for the cloud provider and application VPC.

-#### VPC and peering connection are active but you cannot connect to the cluster
+#### VPC and peering connection are active but your application cannot connect to the cluster

+Add the application VPC CIDR address to the [cluster IP allow list](../cloud-basics/add-connections/).
 Even with connectivity established between VPCs, the cluster cannot accept connections until the application VPC IP addresses are added to the IP allow list.